mackoo13/popsicle/docs/user_guide/02_code_transformation.md

 Scripts `wombat-transform-lore`, `wombat-transform-lore-unroll` and `wombat-transform-pips` prepare C source code to be executed and to perform measurements with PAPI.

+The input is meant to be in a format used in LORE.

 ## Prerequisites

 _Previous step: [source code download](01_lore_download.md)_

-Remember to run `source config/lore.cfg` first.
+Remember to run `source config/lore.cfg`.
 It will populate following environment variables:

 - `LORE_ORIG_PATH` - original LORE programs (input)
 - `PIPS_ORIG_PATH` - original PIPS programs (input)